 Dance: Depending on what is important to the couple I will usually photograph about thirty minutes after the first dances.
 Sometimes couples want the bouquet and garter toss photographed.
 I will then work with the DJ to coordinate the time.

 Yes, backups for my backups.
-I actually dropped a lens this Saturday at a wedding.
+I’ve actually dropped a lens down trolley steps at a wedding.
 (Clumsy human I am!)
-I just grabbed a back up from my bag.
+I just picked it up without a panic and no one needs to know. (accept the videographer whose jaw dropped) If needed, I grab a back up from my bag.
 This is also why I shoot with two cameras throughout the wedding.
-Also, this is not any concern of my couples.
+My equipment malfunctions or accidents are not any concern of my couples.
 I am prepared for these things to happen and carry insurance as well as a membership to Canon Repair Services.

-Yes, I actually have the images backed up 3 times before I even leave the wedding.
+Yes, I actually have the images backed up 2 times before I even leave the wedding.
 My camera writes to two separate cards at the same time as I photograph.
 Plus, I download as I fill a card to a portable hard drive I carry with me at all times.
-Once I am home I back up to my in-house network mirror array and then to an off-site cloud storage.
+That same evening I upload to my in-studio network mirror array and then to an off-site cloud storage.

-All digital files are full resolution, unwatermarked and you receive full printing rights.
+All packages that purchase the digital galleries are full resolution, unwatermarked and you receive full printing rights.
 Images are all color corrected to ensure you have the highest quality, true to life, final images.
 I take great pride in photographing well during the capture and processing of images as sharp, vibrant and clean.
 I avoid industry editing trends which are not as timeless.

-Because of all the excitement a wedding day has, I always provide a sneak peek gallery with 20 images of the wedding.
 The final gallery is posted within 4 weeks of the wedding.
-Want them sooner?
-For a rush charge of $400, I can do a one week delivery on your entire gallery!
+Would you like them sooner?
+For a rush charge of $500, I can do a one week delivery for your online gallery.

-Your hair and makeup are the freshest at the beginning of the day, prior to 200 hugs from guests and emotion and tears of the ceremony.
+Your hair and makeup are the freshest at the beginning of the day, prior to 200 hugs from guests and emotion and tears of the ceremony or weather.

 A lot of weddings are only about 6 hours long after the ceremony.
-Do you want to spend time doing photos away from your friends and family that came far and near to spend time with you?
+How do you want to spend time during this 6 hours; doing photos away from your friends and family that came far and near to spend time with you?

 Having a first look can be private or witnessed by your family and wedding party.
 Even after a first look, the anticipation of the ceremony and walking down the aisle with a couple hundred eyes turned toward you also brings an overwhelming emotion.